-2.3 Apply relevant national and international principles of human subject protections and privacy throughout all stages of a clinical study comparators in a controlled clinical trial and why each has been selected.
+2.3 Apply relevant national and international principles of human subject protections and privacy throughout all stages of a clinical study each has been selected.

 A1.
 Explain the importance of complying with global guidelines and recommendations, as well as local regulations regarding the safety, wellbeing, and rights of all subjects participating in a clinical trial anywhere